-USA responded by e-mail of 15 September 2011 (Annex B 21, 21 a) from Mr called call, in which he asked for a telephone call to discuss further details of the matter.
-By email dated February 10, 2012, confirmed receipt of the license documents that had previously been accidentally sent to the address of his previous office.
+USA responded by e-mail of 15 September 2011 (Annex B 21, 21 a) from Mr (called 1999), in which he asked for a telephone call to discuss further details of the matter.
+By email dated February 10, 2012, 1999 confirmed receipt of the license documents that had previously been accidentally sent to the address of his previous office.